Hell's Foundations Quiver: Plot

 Hektor Aplyn-Ahrmahk and Baron Sarmouth (a recent inductee to the Inner Circle), with the assistance of the SNARCs, lead a daring nighttime mission to save the Charisian prisoners from the church's ships and return the Dohlaran prisoners from the raid back to Gorath.
 His plans for the prisoners in ruins, a furious Clyntahn orders the arrest of all the Dohlaran officers involved but is swayed (barely) by Rayno's logical argument that doing so might damage the war effort, as the Dohlaran Navy has provided the only victory against Charis that year.
 Clyntahn, still suspicious of the Dohlaran Navy's commander, "invites" Thirsk's family for their pilgrimage to Zion.
 Anticipating these actions, Merlin and Nimue intercept the ship carrying Thirsk's daughters, sons-in-law and grandchildren, rescuing his family and blowing the ship up in the middle of the sea to eliminate any witnesses.

 In the aftermath of their presumed deaths, a deeply depressed Thirsk contemplates what he is likely to be forced to say in support of the Church's version (that his family died in a battle with Charisian ships).
 The book concludes when he is suddenly interrupted by Merlin Athrawes, in his own townhouse study, who tells him that they "need to talk."

+Reception

+The novel won the 2016 Dragon Awards in the Best Military Science Fiction or Fantasy Novel category.

+Editions

+The novel was translated to German and Polish.